How to integrate with the GOV.UK Pay API

 Have your service team manually check the payment outcome

-If your team manually checks payment outcomes before releasing payments to users, you may have a low-volume service.
+If your team manually checks payment outcomes before releasing payments to your users, you may have a low-volume service.
 This would always be the case if you are using payment links.

 Use an automatic mop-up job (recommended)